forward6/tmeh/about-faq.md

 <section class="about-content">
     <div class="about-card">
         <div class="faq-question">Q: What is The Multiverse Employee Handbook?</div>
-        <div class="faq-answer">A: It's a comedy podcast that exists in a quantum superposition of educational and entertaining until observed by your manager.
-Think of it as your guide to navigating corporate culture across infinite realities, where every meeting creates a new timeline and the office printer exists in a perpetual state of "needs toner."</div>
+        <div class="faq-answer">A: It's a science comedy podcast that explores everything from quantum physics to astrophysics to sci-fi scenarios through workplace metaphors.
+Think of it as your guide to navigating corporate culture across the cosmos, where every meeting creates a distortion in spacetime and the Mars rover moves at the same speed as your expense report approval.</div>
     <div class="faq-question">Q: When do new episodes release?</div>
     <div class="faq-answer">A: Every Tuesday at exactly 3:14 AM EST, though due to relativistic effects, some listeners report receiving episodes last Thursday or next Wednesday.
-Time is more of a suggestion when you're dealing with quantum mechanics.</div>
+When you're dealing with astronomical time scales, a few hours here or there hardly matter.</div>

     <div class="faq-question">Q: Why can't I find the episode I just listened to?</div>
     <div class="faq-answer">A: Congratulations!
-You've experienced a temporal paradox.
-That episode technically hasn't been recorded yet in this timeline.
-Either that, or the quantum uncertainty principle is affecting our upload schedule.
-Have you tried looking in parallel universe #7B-42?</div>
+You've experienced a temporal anomaly.
+That episode might be caught in a gravitational time dilation field or stuck in our content black hole.
+Either that, or our upload schedule is being affected by the same mysterious forces that make Voyager's transmissions arrive late.
+Have you tried looking in orbital path #7B-42?</div>

-        <div class="faq-question">Q: Is this show appropriate for my antimatter doppelganger?</div>
+    <div class="faq-question">Q: Is this show appropriate for my interdimensional counterpart?</div>
-        <div class="faq-answer">A: Yes, but please ensure they listen to the antimatter version of the podcast to avoid any universe-ending annihilation events.
-We've had enough trouble with the break room microwave as it is.</div>
+    <div class="faq-answer">A: Yes, but please ensure they listen to the version of our science comedy podcast that aligns with their universe's physical constants.
+We've had enough trouble with the office telescope creating wormholes as it is.</div>

-        <div class="faq-question">Q: Do I need to understand quantum physics to enjoy the show?</div>
+    <div class="faq-question">Q: Do I need to understand advanced scientific concepts to enjoy the show?</div>
     <div class="faq-answer">A: Not at all!
-Like Schrödinger's cat, you can simultaneously understand and not understand quantum physics while enjoying our show.
-In fact, this state of quantum confusion is optimal for maximum entertainment.</div>
+Like Jupiter's Great Red Spot, you can appreciate the show's magnitude without understanding all its atmospheric complexities.
+Our science comedy podcast is designed to be simultaneously educational and entertaining regardless of whether you know your quarks from your quasars.</div>

-        <div class="faq-question">Q: Can listening to your podcast cause temporal paradoxes?</div>
+    <div class="faq-question">Q: Can listening to your podcast cause space-time distortions?</div>
-        <div class="faq-answer">A: Only on Thursdays.
-And technically, you've already caused several just by reading this FAQ.
-Don't worry though - our legal team exists across enough parallel universes to handle any causality violations.</div>
+    <div class="faq-answer">A: Only when Mercury is in retrograde.
+And technically, you've already warped several light cones just by reading this FAQ.
+Don't worry though - our legal team has offices in enough star systems to handle any causality violations.</div>

-        <div class="faq-question">Q: Why does my supervisor exist in a superposition of impressed and disappointed with my work?</div>
+    <div class="faq-question">Q: Why does my supervisor orbit between impressed and disappointed with my work?</div>
-        <div class="faq-answer">A: That's actually not our fault!
-According to Heisenberg's Uncertainty Principle of Management, it's impossible to simultaneously know both your job performance and your supervisor's opinion of it.
-We suggest scheduling your performance review in a universe where you've already gotten that promotion.</div>
+    <div class="faq-answer">A: That's actually explained by Kepler's Third Law of Management: the orbital period of a supervisor's opinion is proportional to the cube of the semi-major axis of your last project deadline.
+We suggest scheduling your performance review when your workplace planets are properly aligned.</div>

-        <div class="faq-question">Q: Is it true that listening to your podcast increases productivity across multiple dimensions?</div>
+    <div class="faq-question">Q: Is it true that listening to your science comedy podcast increases productivity across multiple departments?</div>
-        <div class="faq-answer">A: Studies conducted in at least three parallel universes suggest a 42% increase in multidimensional efficiency, though we should note that in one of those universes, productivity is measured in packets of quantum entangled coffee breaks.</div>
+    <div class="faq-answer">A: Studies conducted on both Earth and our Mars colony suggest a 42% increase in cross-departmental efficiency, though we should note that on Mars, productivity is measured in successful communications despite an 8-minute time delay.</div>

-        <div class="faq-question">Q: Can I submit my own interdimensional workplace stories?</div>
+    <div class="faq-question">Q: Can I submit my own cosmic workplace stories?</div>
     <div class="faq-answer">A: Absolutely!
-Just make sure to specify which universe they're from and whether they comply with the Temporal Prime Directive.
-We're still dealing with the paperwork from that one listener who accidentally prevented the invention of casual Friday.</div>
+Just make sure to specify which solar system they're from and whether they comply with the Interplanetary Labor Standards.
+We're still dealing with the paperwork from that one listener who accidentally prevented the discovery of Pluto's planetary demotion.</div>

-        <div class="faq-question">Q: Where can I file a complaint if I'm unsatisfied with my interdimensional podcast experience?</div>
+    <div class="faq-question">Q: Where can I file a complaint if I'm unsatisfied with my cosmic podcast experience?</div>
-        <div class="faq-answer">A: All complaints should be submitted to our Quantum Customer Service Department, which exists in a state of maximum helpfulness and minimum accessibility.
-Alternatively, try filing your complaint yesterday - our temporal feedback loop usually catches those before they become issues.</div>
+    <div class="faq-answer">A: All complaints should be submitted to our Interstellar Customer Service Department, which exists in a state of maximum helpfulness and minimum radio frequency availability.
+Alternatively, try sending your complaint via Voyager 1 - it should reach our offices by the year 40,000.</div>
     </div>

 </section>